SatyamPrashant/ORDER-IT-End-to-End-Food-Delivery-Application/README.md

-# WSA MERN Stack Internship Project
+# ORDER-IT Food Delivery Application

 ## Overview
 This project was developed by me during my internship at Web Stack Academy.
 This is an end-to-end Food Ordering Web Application built using MERN Stack.